 In response, the Russell Sage Foundation will give high priority over the next several years to rigorous social science research that investigates the immediate and long-term social, political, economic, and psychological consequences of the COVID-19 pandemic in the United States.
 We are particularly interested in research on the effects of the crisis on vulnerable populations and how they were shaped by both the increased inequalities of the last several decades and the differential effects of federal, state, and local policies implemented in response to the pandemic.
 We are also interested in how the resulting circumstances and outcomes might influence governments to better anticipate and respond to future crises.

-Our priorities do not include analyses of health outcomes or health behaviors as the dependent variable except where the research focuses on how pandemic-induced changes in health outcomes or health behaviors as independent variables had differential effects on social, political, economic and psychological outcomes.
+Our priorities do not include analyses of health or mental health outcomes or health behaviors as the dependent variable except where the research focuses on how pandemic-induced changes in health outcomes or health behaviors as independent variables had differential effects on social, political, economic and psychological outcomes.
+RSF seldom supports studies focused on outcomes such as educational processes or curricular issues, but does prioritize analyses of inequities in educational attainment or student performance.

-RSF will accept research proposals related to the effects of the pandemic in all programs and special initiatives: Behavioral Economics; Decision Making and Human Behavior in Context; Future of Work; Race, Ethnicity, and Immigration; Social, Political, and Economic Inequality.
+RSF will accept research proposals related to the effects of the pandemic in all programs and special initiatives: Behavioral Science and Decision Making in Context; Future of Work; Race, Ethnicity, and Immigration; Social, Political, and Economic Inequality.
 The following topics include research issues of interest to our core programs but do not comprise an exhaustive list.

 Effects on the Economy, Workers and Inequalities